 Caring for the mental health of one another is the reality of our human condition around the world.
 Americans who struggle needlessly with mental and emotional disorders was estimated around 20% before the global pandemic in 2020, and projected to have increased since.
 The truth is that not enough professional healthcare resources currently exist to adequately care for all those who need help.
 And the consequences are dire, because for those who have mental illnesses lose productivity, quality of life, and even life itself.

 This is where churches can serve this most obvious of felt needs in practical ways.
 Churches can help and support people in their recovery process in ways that psychology and psychiatry cannot, because churches are best at being a spiritual and relational community for people inside and outside of its walls.
 And for those who struggle, they can use all the help they can get.
-Many patients use CBD flower to manage their anxiety attacks, depressive thoughts, insomnia and other mental conditions.

 This short article provides a quick overview for what your church can do to better care for those who struggle with mental health, beyond the basic counseling that pastors in churches typically are known for.
 (Note that I am not a professional psychologist or psychiatrist; I am sharing from my own lived experiences and learnings.)

 1. Talk about Mental Health in Caring Ways

 Churches and pastors can be most helpful by talking about mental health in caring ways, educating themselves and its congregations about how mental health and faith are all a part of our humanity.
 Sadly, most Protestant senior pastors (66%) seldom speak to their congregation about mental illness.

 Pastors are often the first person that people contact when they’re struggling.
 In this sense, they’re like first responders.
 Churches would do well to care for people holistically and support those who need medical and psychological care; however, there are churches and Christians who hold to a conviction that mental and emotional problems are only spiritual, unfortunately.